SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 ### etic

-An etic unit is a division of an emic unit's signifier component into a number of variant forms.
+An etic unit is a division of an emic unit's signifier component into a number of alternants.
-From the perspective of the etic unit, an emic unit is in fact an abstract unit of a number of variant forms.
+From the perspective of the etic unit, an emic unit is in fact an abstract unit of a number of alternants.
 A whatevere is the etic unit of whatever.
 For a given whatever, a etic unit is called a whatevername+(ø or e) An emma is an etic unit chosen arbitrarily to represent the emic unit.